- Click here for access to the full Anatomy Glossary.

 - Right click on the image for a downloadable file of this muscle.

 - Use of this artwork requires proper credit to be given (Permission: Dr. Joe Muscolino. www.learnmuscles.com – art work Giovanni Rimasti)

-- Spinous processes of T7-L5, posterior sacrum, and the posterior iliac crest to the medial lip of the bicipital groove of the humerus.
+- The latissimus dorsi attaches from the spinous processes of T7-L5, posterior sacrum, and the posterior iliac crest to the medial lip of the bicipital groove of the humerus.

 - Medially rotates the arm at the glenohumeral joint

 - Adducts the arm at the glenohumeral joint